 “I will!
 Thank you, Miss Clearwater!”

 Elisabeth lived in a tenement, not unlike Lilian’s but on the other side of the canal.
 It was a fifteen-minute walk from school and in the opposite direction.
-But after reading the news of yet another discovered child’s body, she just had to ensure Elisabeth was alright.
+But after reading the news of yet another discovered child’s body, she just had to ensure Elisabeth was all right.